 - Database Host Host where MySQL server is running.
 Default is "localhost". (e.g.<hostname> or <IP address>) - Database Port Port the MySQL database is running.
 Default is 3306. - Database Name Name of a valid MySQL database that the user is allowed to connect to.
 Note: This is for connection purposes only.
 All non-system databases will still be monitored.
-The 'mysql' database is usually an acceptable entry. - Database User User that can connect to the MySQL server being monitored. - Database Password Password of the user that can connect to the MySQL database being monitored. - Use SSL Requires the connection to the MySQL server to use SSL/TLS.
+The 'mysql' database is usually an acceptable entry. - Database User User that can connect to the MySQL server being monitored. - Database Password Password of the user that can connect to the MySQL database being monitored. - SSLMode Sets the level of security to use for encrypting a connection to the MySQL server.
+The following values are allowed: "DISABLED" Establish unencrypted connections; "PREFERRED" (default) Establish encrypted connections if the server enabled them, otherwise fall back to unencrypted connections; "REQUIRED" Establish secure connections if the server enabled them, fail otherwise; "VERIFY_CA" Like "REQUIRED" but additionally verify the server TLS certificate against the configured Certificate Authority (CA) certificates; "VERIFY_IDENTITY" Like "VERIFY_CA", but additionally verify that the server certificate matches the host to which the connection is attempted.
 For more information on enabling SSL, refer to the Configuring an Encrypted Connection section. - Allow Public Key Remote Retrieval Allows the client to retrieve the public key from the server in order to secure the connection.
 This must be enabled if an SSL connection is not configured and the public key is not available locally. - Local Public Key File Path The file path to the public key for the MySQL server that the agent is attempting to connect with.
 The public key must be locally accessible by the agent, which is hosted on the FgIAM machine.
-This can be used instead of allowing public key retrieval, preventing possible MITM interception. - Use Cleartext Enables the cleartext authentication method that sends the unhashed password to the MySQL server.
+This can be used instead of allowing public key retrieval, preventing possible MITM interception.

+Use Cleartext - Enables the cleartext authentication method that sends the unhashed password to the MySQL server.
 It is recommended that SSL be enabled if this is done.